ONSdigital/dp-kafka/README.md

 If the producer/consumer can establish a connection with the Kafka cluster, it will be initialised at creation time, which is usually the case.
 But it might not be able to do so, for example if the kafka cluster is not running.
 If a producer/consumer is not initialised, it cannot contact the kafka broker, and it cannot send or receive any message.
 Any attempt to send a message in this state will result in an error being sent to the Errors channel.

-An uninitialised producer/consumer will try to initialise later, asynchronously, in a retry loop.
+An uninitialised producer/consumer will try to initialise later, asynchronously, in a retry loop following an exponential backoff strategy.
 You may also try to initialise it calling `Initialise()`.
 In any case, when the initialisation succeeds, the initialisation loop will exit, and it will start producing/consuming.

 You can check if a producer/consumer is initialised by calling `IsInitialised()` or wait for it to be initialised by waiting for the Ready channel to be closed, like so: